linuxmao-org/Frontieres/README-2.txt

 //------------------------------------------------------------------------

 Put your favorite .wav and .aif files into the loops directory contained in the distribution.
-These will be automatically loaded when you launch Borderlands.
+These will be automatically loaded when you launch Frontieres.